Ultimate Guide: Keeping Cilantro Fresh and Vibrant

 Refrigeration with Paper Towels

-• Roll the towel around the cilantro.
+• Roll the towel loosely around the herbs.
+Think burrito, not tight cigar.

-• Store it in the crisper drawer of your refrigerator.
+• Pop it in the crisper drawer.

 Freezing Cilantro

-• Wash and dry the cilantro thoroughly.
+• Wash and dry the cilantro well.

 Drying Cilantro